Fluctuations and Correlations in Causal Set Theory: Introduction

 The causal set action mentioned earlier, defined using the nonlocal and discrete d'Alem\-bertian, also has fluctuations about the mean value.
 A natural and interesting question is: could there be an Everpresent $\Lambda$ term in the fluctuations of the causal set action?
 In other words, could the fluctuations of the causal set action be the source of Everpresent $\Lambda$?
 It is also natural to expect there to be a connection between the discrete gravitational action and the cosmological constant, in close analogy with a cosmological constant term often appearing in the continuum gravitational action.
 While the scope of our work is wider than applications to the causal set action, our focus will be the fluctuations of the action as it paves the way for studying this question.
 There are several open questions regarding Everpresent $\Lambda$\footnote{One such open question is how to determine the mean about which fluctuations occur.
 In current models, the mean is assumed to be $0$, but this choice still needs to be motivated.
 Another open question is how to incorporate spatial inhomogeneities, which are needed in any realistic cosmological model in order to explain structure formation.
 Current models of Everpresent $\Lambda$ only incorporate temporal inhomogeneities.
 Yet another important open question, which was already briefly mentioned, is what the dynamics governing the fluctuations of $\Lambda$ are and how the fluctuations at different epochs correlate with one another.
 At present, slightly modified versions of the Friedmann equation(s) are used, but a better understanding of the correct dynamics to use is needed.
 This is especially important in order to be able to do a complete cosmological perturbation theory, for example to explain the cosmic microwave background data.} which we would be in a better position to answer if the fluctuations of the action could be used to model it.
+There are currently two phenomenological models of Everpresent $\Lambda$ (known as Model 1 and Model 2) in the literature.
+If the causal set action can be used to model Everpresent $\Lambda$, it would provide a third phenomenological model that is independent of Models 1 and 2.
 Moreover, there are important avenues of investigation for building a path integral dynamics of causal sets.
 Knowledge of the fluctuations of the action would facilitate a more thorough study of these dynamical models as well as their stability characteristics.
+When we consider the path sum or partition function $\sum_{\mathcal C} e^{iS(\mathcal C)}$, the action that we use will ultimately not be an averaged one, and hence the higher statistics such as the standard deviation will play a role.

 The broad aim of this paper is to formalize the approach to studying and calculating fluctuations within causal set theory.
 Another major aim of this paper is to provide a comprehensive discussion on the topic of correlations within causal set theory.
 An example of a correlation would be: the correlation between the probability of the past lightcone of one element containing $N_1$ elements and probability of the past lightcone of another element containing $N_2$ elements, when the two elements have partially overlapping pasts.
 At a practical level, as we will see below, knowledge of these correlations is needed in order to make the calculation of the fluctuations we are interested in more tractable.
 More generally, however, these correlations give us a deeper understanding of the causal set itself.
 The quantities we work with and whose correlations we discuss depend on causal intervals (of different cardinalities) and such intervals are ubiquitous in causal set theory.